danielharrell/open-eyes-lect-2017-18/Open.md

 Nor is openness, thus understood, merely receptive and unthinking, as if it were immune to reflection by definition.
 Consider the openness, for example, that we find in a seminar conversation when it is going well.
-What one puts forward, another takes up, and by such turns the conversation becomes not just a way to speak, but a way to think.
-Outside seminar, we might call this the sharing and examining of opinions; yet there seems no place for this description inside seminar.
-One's opinion, so-called, has to be put forward in the conversation as a venture, and to call it an "opinion" in reply would be a way of *not* taking it up.
-And by such turns, we might imagine a seminar being described, that never takes place.
-It would treat everything said as if it expressed what seemed to be so, to each participant in turn.
-But if these many expressions are to form a single conversation, then what seems so to each *must become* so for all.
-Or to borrow from Bergson, the conversation depends the seminar's having, or gaining, a common sense, where how things seem become how they are.
+What one participant puts forward, another takes up; and by such turns, the conversation becomes a way, not just to speak, but to think.
+Outside seminar, we might call this the sharing and examining of our opinions; yet there seems no place for this description inside seminar, and might be called philosophical rather than conversational.
+For one's opinion, so-called, is not just *held* in the conversation, but put forward as a venture; and to call it an "opinion" in reply would be a way of *not* taking it up.

-And it is this, we could say, that is immune  the common sense of seminar where how things seems , that we might say that we might say is immune, that the description ,
+And by such detours, a seminar might be described, that could never take place.
+For this description would treat everything said as an expression of what seems to be so, to each participant in turn.
+But if these expressions are to become a conversation, then what seems so to each, *must become* so for all.
+Or to borrow from Bergson, the conversation depends the seminar's having, or gaining, a common sense of its own, where how things seem is now how things are, and what is said from the chairs is about something on the table.
+And it is the table, in this sense, that cannot be described, as if its presence were impossible.
+For even as the conversation empties the chairs to fill the table for the participants, to any observer, the chairs stay full, the table left bare.

+But suppose this were enough to convince us that being open is present, in a sense to be distinguished from its possibility.
+The question *how* it is present would not seem clarified by this distinction, but obscured to the point of paradox.
+For what could it mean to ask *how* being open is present, if this is not a question, at least implicitly, of how its presence is possible?

+# Part Five {#five}

+De Anima quote:

+> Therefore, since everything is a possible object of thought, mind in order, as Anaxagoras says, to dominate, that is, to know, must be pure from all admixture; for the co-presence of what is alien to its nature is a hindrance and a block: it follows that it too, like the sensitive part, can have no nature of its own, other than that of having a certain capacity.
+Thus that in the soul which is called mind (by mind I mean that whereby the soul thinks and judges) is, before it thinks, not actually any real thing.
+For this reason it cannot reasonably be regarded as blended with the
+body: if so, it would acquire some quality, e.g. warmth or cold, or even have an organ like the sensitive faculty: as it is, it has none.

+Impossibility of seminar: happens at table, not chairs;
+yet chairs are full, table is bare.

 - We have a vocabulary for talking about seminar outside of seminar (like "the examining of opinions")